arynchoong/MTech-KE-DWBA/README.md

 Github repository for MTech KE DWBA CA project team work

 ## Team members:
     Choong Yue Lin
     Ho Kok Loon
     Lee Tin Onn
     Lee Wai Tong Peter
     Lei Jun
     Vincent Leung

 Directory structure:

     +-- README.md          <- The top-level README for developers using this project.
     +-- data
-¦   +-- external       <- Data from third party sources.
+    Â¦   +-- external       <- Data from third party sources.
-¦   +-- interim        <- Intermediate data that has been transformed.
-ETL ¦   +-- processed      <- The final, canonical data sets for modeling.
+    Â¦   +-- interim        <- Intermediate data that has been transformed.
+ETL Â¦   +-- processed      <- The final, canonical data sets for modeling.
-¦   +-- raw            <- The original, immutable data dump.
+    Â¦   +-- raw            <- The original, immutable data dump.
-¦   ¦   +-- HDB <- HDB data
+    Â¦   Â¦   +-- HDB <- HDB data
-¦   ¦   +-- Humidity <- Humidity data
+    Â¦   Â¦   +-- Humidity <- Humidity data
-¦   ¦   +-- Weather <- Rain, temperature and windspeed data
+    Â¦   Â¦   +-- Weather <- Rain, temperature and windspeed data Â¦
-¦
     +-- docs               <- documentations
-¦
+    Â¦
-+-- models             <- Trained and serialized models, model predictions, or model summaries ¦
+    +-- models             <- Trained and serialized models, model predictions, or model summaries Â¦
     +-- notebooks          <- Jupyter notebooks.
-Naming convention is a number (for ordering), ¦                         the creator's initials, and a short `-` delimited description, e.g.
+Naming convention is a number (for ordering), Â¦                         the creator's initials, and a short `-` delimited description, e.g.
-¦                         `1.0-jqp-initial-data-exploration`.
+    Â¦                         `1.0-jqp-initial-data-exploration`.
-¦
+    Â¦
     +-- references         <- Data dictionaries, manuals, and all other explanatory materials.
-¦
+    Â¦
     +-- reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
-¦   +-- figures        <- Generated graphics and figures to be used in reporting ¦
+    Â¦   +-- figures        <- Generated graphics and figures to be used in reporting Â¦
     +-- requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
-¦                         generated with `pip freeze > requirements.txt`
+    Â¦                         generated with `pip freeze > requirements.txt` Â¦
-¦
     +-- src                <- Source code for use in this project.
-¦   +-- __init__.py    <- Makes src a Python module
+    Â¦   +-- __init__.py    <- Makes src a Python module
-¦   ¦
+    Â¦   Â¦
-¦   +-- data
+    Â¦   +-- data
-¦   ¦   +-- download_scripts <- Scripts for downloading from each raw data
+    Â¦   Â¦   +-- download_scripts <- Scripts for downloading from each raw data Â¦   Â¦   Â¦                       source
-¦   ¦   ¦                       source
-¦   ¦   +-- download_raw_data.py <- Script to download raw data using
-¦   ¦   ¦                           modules in `download_scripts/`
+    Â¦   Â¦   +-- download_raw_data.py <- Script to download raw data using Â¦   Â¦   Â¦                           modules in `download_scripts/`
-¦   ¦   +-- make_dataset.py <- Script to clean raw data
+    Â¦   Â¦   +-- make_dataset.py <- Script to clean raw data Â¦   Â¦
-¦   ¦
-¦   +-- features       <- Scripts to turn raw data into features for modeling ¦   ¦   +-- build_features.py
+    Â¦   +-- features       <- Scripts to turn raw data into features for modeling Â¦   Â¦   +-- build_features.py
-¦   ¦
+    Â¦   Â¦
-¦   +-- models         <- Scripts to train models and then use trained models to make ¦   ¦   ¦                 predictions
+    Â¦   +-- models         <- Scripts to train models and then use trained models to make Â¦   Â¦   Â¦                 predictions
-¦   ¦   +-- predict_model.py
+    Â¦   Â¦   +-- predict_model.py
-¦   ¦   +-- train_model.py
+    Â¦   Â¦   +-- train_model.py
-¦   ¦
+    Â¦   Â¦
-¦   +-- visualization  <- Scripts to create exploratory and results oriented visualizations ¦       +-- visualize.py
+    Â¦   +-- visualization  <- Scripts to create exploratory and results oriented visualizations Â¦       +-- visualize.py